Morfusee/MO-IT122-DevOps/docs/workflow-documentation.md

 ### BrainBytes Docker Image Build CI (`automation.yml`)

-**Purpose**: This workflow is responsible for linting the frontend and backend code, and then building and pushing Docker images for both the backend and frontend components of the BrainBytes application to the GitHub Container Registry.
+**Purpose**: This workflow is responsible for linting and testing the frontend and backend code, and then building and pushing Docker images for both the backend and frontend components of the BrainBytes application to the GitHub Container Registry.

 **Triggers**:
 * **`push`**: This workflow automatically runs on pushes to the `main` and `develop` branches.